 Once you taste them, you might never go back to the canned variety.

 Soak the Beans

-Pre-soaking black beans significantly reduces cooking time and improves their texture.
+Pre-soaking black beans significantly reduce cooking time and improve their texture.
 First, rinse the beans to remove any surface dirt.
 Then place them in a colander and pick through the beans to be sure there are no small twigs or stones that might break a tooth or be otherwise unappetizing.
 There are two soaking methods: Overnight and quick-soak.

 - Overnight method: Place the beans in a large enough container to allow for expansion and cover with two inches of water.
 Let the beans sit overnight.
 Before cooking the next day, drain the beans, transfer to a pot and cover with fresh water.

 - Quick-soak method: Place the beans in a large pot and cover with water; bring to a boil and continue to boil for two minutes.
 Remove from the heat and let sit for two hours.
 Drain, transfer to a pot, cover with fresh water and continue cooking.
 The quick-soak method might cause your beans to break-up when cooking.
 Use the overnight method for dishes where it is essential the beans stay whole, such as in salads and salsas.

 - If it is hot in your kitchen, refrigerate black beans while they soak to prevent fermentation.